Vodafone/vault-plugin-aead/README.md

 * Go tests do not work in parallel - I know why - its the saveconfig endpoint conflicting with the createkey endpoints.
 I don't think this would occur for real as config and keys will be an admin function, but its annoying and I should be able to get this to work
 * How to restrict who can execute the BQ routine - current soln has more fine grained control than just who has access to the kms keys.
 Strategy for deciding which BQ encrypt/decrypt routine is created in which BQ dataset
 * More parameterisation and more hardening (and maybe some actual design!) on the performance harness
-* Full scale testing consistently has only 6/10 tests completing (actually even starting properly) in project a and b instance groups.
+* DONE - Full scale testing consistently has only 6/10 tests completing (actually even starting properly) in project a and b instance groups.
 Suspect this is to do with NAT overload, or NAT scale-up - to be investigated.
 Always 10/10 complete from on prem
 * Consider how to manage the policies for endpoint and secret engine access
 * Consider an on-prem replication, so have a farm on prem and cloud with the same keys, and what technical, cost, and license implications there might be
 * Settle on the 'Additional Data' - right now i have used the name of the field, i think this is industry practice, but what is VF's strategy
 * Test behaviour and performance for different data shapes
 * Write another test framework.
 Right now the author of the plugin also authored the performance test framework - so if I missed, or mis-calculated something - I probably did it in both places
-* Confirm that it is impossible to decode the plaintext-binary-kms-encrypted keyset that is stored in the BQ routine on bq sync
+* DONE - Confirm that it is impossible to decode the plaintext-binary-kms-encrypted keyset that is stored in the BQ routine on bq sync
 * Decide on where to keep the config for target BQ routines
 * Determine the impact on performance of having the Vault audit logs enabled
 * Figure out where the logging is going